This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Gradually mix in the flour in 3 stages and stir with a wooden spoon to combine well.
 Once you get a relatively solid mass, use your hands to gently combine the dough until you get a smooth surface, but do not over-knead.
 We need the dough to just about hold shape.

 - Place your dough in a greased bowl, cover with cling film and let prove for 15-20 minutes.
-You can start pre-heating your oven to 180 °C (or 160° with fan) while the dough is proving.
+You can start pre-heating your oven to 180 °C (360°F) fan-assisted while the dough is proving.

 - Divide your pastry into 24 equal parts.
 This can be done by using a scale roughly and making 22-25g pieces.
 Alternatively, it’s easier to roll your dough in a roll, then cut in half, and keep sub-dividing each half in two parts until you get 24 small pieces.
 Roll each piece into a ball.